 Assessments and interviews

 Candidates submit a basic online application form and then take an online blended assessment via Amberjack.
 The online blended assessment explores applicants’ motivations for joining Mills & Reeve, their thinking style and abilities to embrace change and creatively problem-solve.
-They will be asked a mix of situational judgement questions, verbal and numerical reasoning questions and one long answer question.
+They will be asked a mix of situational judgement questions, verbal and numerical reasoning questions and video interview question.

 Although the firm does not recruit on a rolling basis, candidates will be invited to take the assessment within two weeks of applying so are advised to not submit their application until they are ready to take the assessment.